Not A Head Cold?

 The German professor who performed the second CT myelogram told me the dura is like a seam in a jumper.
 If you pull too hard in one spot, you will get a hole up further.
 I had spinal surgery in May 1992 – 19 years before diagnosis– at T11/12, and the pseudomeningocele was at T3/4.
 It was a textbook case!

 I already had neurological issues from a disc crushing my spinal cord – hence my first 1992 surgery – resulting in me having Brown Sequard syndrome, which magnified my SS.
-I had an MRI scan in 2007 after having chronic Peripheral neuropathy sciatica is classified as a pseudo-sci...
+I had an MRI scan in 2007 after having chronic Overview Peripheral neuropathy sciatica is a pseudo-sciatica...
 More.
 Unfortunately, the SS was not picked up at this scan; otherwise, I wouldn’t have any real issues now.

 Fixing The Source